Cognitive miser: Motivated tactician

 People tend to use heuristic shortcuts when making decisions.
-But the problem remains that although these shortcuts could not compare to effortful thoughts in accuracy, people should have a certain parameter to help them adopt one of the most adequate shortcuts.
+But the problem remains that, although these shortcuts could not compare to effortful thoughts in accuracy, people should have a certain parameter to help them adopt one of the most adequate shortcuts.
 Kruglanski proposed that people are combination of naïve scientists and cognitive misers: people are flexible social thinkers who choose between multiple cognitive strategies (i.e., speed/ease vs. accuracy/logic) based on their current goals, motives, and needs.

 Later models suggest that the cognitive miser and the naïve scientist create two poles of social cognition that are too monolithic.
 Instead, Fiske, Taylor, and Arie W. Kruglanski and other social psychologists offer an alternative explanation of social cognition: the motivated tactician.
 According to this theory, people employ either shortcuts or thoughtful analysis based upon the context and salience of a particular issue.
 In other words, this theory suggests that humans are, in fact, both naive scientists and cognitive misers.
 In this sense people are strategic instead of passively choosing the most effortless shortcuts when they allocate their cognitive efforts, and therefore they can decide to be naïve scientists or cognitive misers depending on their goals.

-Meaning seeker

-The meaning seeker theory reject both metaphors of human cognitive behaviors of cognitive miser and motivated tactician.
-Built within the framework of self-categorization, researchers believe that people employ categorical thinking to make sense of the social world.
-This kind of categorical thinking give meaning to social stimuli under adverse or difficult processing conditions.